jeffreycwitt/hn202/docs/class-10.md

 > "Sometimes these subordinates held land from their lord as a reward for their military service or as an inheritance for which services were due.
 The term for such an estate, fief (foedum), gave historians the word "feudalism" to describe the social and economic system created by the relationships among lords, vassals, and fiefs."
 (SHMA, pp. 135-136)

-In short, what we call Germany and France in 10th century were more a like a series of principalities, over whom kings (and even the so-called emperor) had little power.
+In short, what we call Germany and France in 10th century were more like a series of principalities, over whom kings (and even the so-called emperor) had little power.

-This political fragmentation and resulting political landscape gave rise to a couple of related phenomena in the 10th century (both of which are mentioned in our "The First Crusade" (TFC))
+This political fragmentation and resulting political landscape gave rise to a couple of related phenomena in the 10th century (both of which are mentioned in our "The First Crusade" (TFC) reader.)

 1. The need for church reform (TFC, pp. 4-6 )
 2. The rise of an unruly military class (TFC, pp. 7-13)